dhsilber/Theater/README.md

 - `id` - name of pipe.
 Only needed when something will be referring to this pipe
 - `x`,`y`,`z` - coordinates of the leftmost end of the pipe
 - `length` - length of pipe
+- `location` - when attached to another pipe, the place along that pipe to mount this one

 Children can be luminaire elements and these luminaires do not need to specify their pipe.